 Which leads us to this article.

 We wanted to crunch our ski data – full of information on over 200 Canadian ski resorts – to find out which states are the best for skiing.

 Read More: Which US State is best for skiing?

 What we quickly found out was that “the best” can have many permutations.
 Are you looking for the best state for beginner skiers?
 What about the best for expert-level skiers?
 Does the best state simply have the most resorts?
 What about acreage?

 Clearly, there wasn’t going to be just one answer to this question.

 The Best Province for Expert Skiers: British Columbia

 Making a decision on the best province for expert skiers wasn’t a difficult one.
 British Columbia has the most difficult ski resort in the country (Revelstroke) and is tops in just about every other important skiing metric.
-It’s average summit elevation is over 1,400 ft (427 m) than its closest competitor, and its average vertical is more than double that of Alberta’s.
+It’s average summit elevation is over 1,400 ft (427 m) than its closest competitor, and its average vertical drop is more than double that of Alberta’s.

 The Best Province for Volume: Quebec

 Quebec has a surprising amount of ski resorts for having over 90% of its land area in the flat Canadian Shield area.
 The southeastern side of the province is within the Appalachian Mountain range.
 The average Difficulty Score of a Quebec ski resort is below the North American average, but they more than make up for it in volume.
 It’s 73 ski areas dwarf that of it’s next closest province, British Columbia, at 38.